 However, many people will prefer to use the 24/7 live chat.
 The chatbox doubles as a chatbot, which can help you find certain information, but if you want to talk to a real person, that’s possible too.
-In our experience the operators have been friendly and helpful, and have resolved any issues within minutes of asking the question.
+In my experience the operators have been friendly and helpful, and have resolved any issues within minutes of asking the question.

 Finally, email support is also available, but expect to be waiting a little longer for a reply.

 All things considered, NordVPN is one of the very finest VPN services on the market.
 It's fast, has powerful apps with some seriously useful extra features, and unblocks just about any streaming app you can imagine – all for a very reasonable price on longer plans.

 If I were to split hairs, I'd like the apps to be slightly more user-friendly, and the browser extensions could be beefed up a little, but in fairness NordVPN just about does it all, and does it well.
 As such, I highly recommend NordVPN if you're looking for a true all-rounder.

 Tom's Guide rating: ⭐⭐⭐⭐½

 ✔️ Streaming and Netflix is your top priority.
 NordVPN leads the pack when it comes to unblocking global Netflix libraries, and is capable of getting access to almost every other streaming site in the world.

 ✔️ You want a full privacy suite beyond a VPN.
 With malware detection and ad-blocking coming free of charge, and extras like NordLocker and NordPass available as add-ons, Nord as a whole can cover almost every aspect of your online privacy and security.